A Bayesian Network View on Acoustic Model-Based Techniques for Robust Speech Recognition: Examples

-Similar to REMOS, the generic uncertainty decoding approach proposed by \cite{ion_novel_2008} considers cross-connections in the Bayesian network in order to relax the conditional independence assumption of HMMs.
-The concept at hand is an example of uncertainty decoding, where the compensation rule can be defined by a modified Bayesian network structure -- given in Fig.~\ref{fig:ion} a) -- without fixing a particular functional form of the involved pdfs via an analytical observation model.
+Similar to REMOS, the generic uncertainty decoding approach proposed by \cite{ion_novel_2008} considers cross-connections in the Bayesian network in order to relax the conditional independence assumption of \hmms.
+The concept in \cite{ion_novel_2008} is an example of uncertainty decoding, where the compensation rule can be defined by a modified Bayesian network structure -- given in Figure~\ref{fig:ion}(a) -- without fixing a particular functional form of the involved pdfs via an analytical observation model.
 In order to derive the compensation rule, we start by introducing the sequence $\x_{1:N}$ of latent clean speech vectors in each summand of (\ref{eqn:hmm}):

-where we exploited the conditional independence properties defined by Fig.~\ref{fig:ion} a) (respecting the dashed links) and dropped $p(\y_{1:N})$ in the last line of (\ref{eqn:ion1}) as it represents a constant factor w.r.t. a varying state sequence $q_{1:N}$.
-Omitting the dashed links in Fig.~\ref{fig:ion} a) for each variable $\x_n$ respectively turns the pdf in the numerator of (\ref{eqn:ion1}) into
+where we exploited the conditional independence properties defined by Figure~\ref{fig:ion}(a) (respecting the dashed links) and dropped $p(\y_{1:N})$ in the last line of (\ref{eqn:ion1}) as it represents a constant factor with respect to a varying state sequence $q_{1:N}$.
+The pdf in the numerator of (\ref{eqn:ion1}) is next turned into

-The denominator in (\ref{eqn:ion1}) can also be further decomposed if the dashed links in Fig.~\ref{fig:ion} b) are disregarded:
+where the conditional dependence (due to the head-to-head relation) of $\x_n$ and $\x_{1:n-1}$ is neglected.
+This corresponds to omitting the respective dashed links in Figure~\ref{fig:ion}(a) for each factor in \eq{eqn:ion1num1} separately.
+The denominator in (\ref{eqn:ion1}) can also be further decomposed if the dashed links in Figure~\ref{fig:ion}(b), i.e., the head-to-tail relations in $q_n$, are disregarded: